 PSYC 0110.
-Psychology of Intimate Relationships and Family Units: 3
+Psychology of Intimate Relationships and Family

-Formerly known as PSYC 10 Also known as HDEV 21
+Also known as HDEV 21

 Study of the meaning and functions of intimate relationships and family.
 Consideration given to the nature of commitments, sexuality, alternative relationships, communication, conflict resolution, economics, parenting, crises, and marital separation.
 Recommended for majors in Human Development and Family and for those in human service careers.
 (CSU, UC)